 “BAM!
 Right between the eyes!” — Marisa Tomei (My Cousin Vinny, 1992).

 I don’t financially subsidize MNWR and I rarely visit there anymore since I don’t much enjoy witnessing the effects of poor wetlands management.
-Pleasanter opportunities await elsewhere, and I find good spots while traveling to and from them.
-These roadside wetlands are smaller and subject to the whims of weather but never require “refreshment” beyond that supplied by nature.
+Pleasanter opportunities await elsewhere, and I find good spots driving along the backroads.
+The wetlands I find are smaller and subject to the whims of weather but never require “refreshment” beyond that supplied by nature.
 Yet they manage to attract all sorts of wildlife, including ducks.
 Who’da thunk it!

-Besides, how stressed do they think the birds get when MNWR employees intentionally and regularly collapse the food web by draining the marshes and then watching animals die?
+Besides, how stressed do they think the birds get when MNWR employees watch animals die as they intentionally and too-frequently collapse the food web by draining the marshes?
 Asking for a friend.

 FWIW, I knew about this owl but avoided looking for it prior to this because it would be too stressful — for me (I don’t do well with glaring looks and sanctimonious verbal assaults).
-Besides, I already have (stress-free) photos of a great horned owl family that had nested at Sterling Nature Center a couple of years ago.
-At Braddock Bay, where they assist visitors with advice and guided walks, I photo’d some saw-whets napping high up in a pine tree.
+Besides, I already have (stress-free) photos of the great horned owl family that had nested at Sterling Nature Center a couple of years ago.
+At Braddock Bay, where they assist visitors with advice and guided hikes, I photo’d some saw-whets napping high up in a pine tree.
 (They don’t call it Owl Woods for nothing!)
-BTW, Hawk Creek routinely offers educational programs and, for a small fee, photo walks as part of their outreach (below, a trumpeter hawk whose injuries prevent it from being released to the wild)
+BTW, Hawk Creek routinely offers educational programs and, for a small fee, photo walks as part of their outreach.

 I mentioned all this in my reply to the FB post, further noting that MNWR’s owl chose to nest proximate to Wildlife Drive because her maternal instincts deemed it safe to do so despite the moderate traffic and occasional photographer, neither of which has caused her to abandon her family or move it elsewhere.
 So, I wonder just who is stressed by such flagrant disobedience — is it the owl or the rep?